Email

 The rest of the signature takes up a lot of real estate, allowing your readers to quickly and easily read the contact information.

-The same can be said of the social media icons — the larger they are, the easier they are to click.
+The same can be said of social media icons — the larger they are, the easier they are to click.

 Focus on the name